Banks and Solicitors overcharge for probate

 Saga said that families really should at least ask for a couple of competitive quotes before signing on the dotted line!
 There is no obligation to use the firm that drafted the Will, and even if they are appointed in the Will, they should be asked to stand down if the quote was uncompetitive – or reduce their fee.

 Half a million people die every year, so the probate market is worth at least £225m.
 The potential savings for the average family with a modest home are put as high as £9,000 by the Telegraph (and could be even more with The Probate Department!)

 The chief of Saga services apparently implied that advisers are exploiting poor decision decision-making by grieving families.
 Families are just not aware of the large variations in service levels and costs, and don’t bother checking banks and solicitors are not overcharging.

 Our comment: the moral of this piece seems to be that it is worth contacting us for a quote – we are sure you will find it better than competitive.
-Our fees are often less than half of those charged by banks and some solicitors, though in some areas they are still charging “only” £200 an hour, so the savings on a typical homeowners estate will be only enough to buy a nice secondhand car rather than a new one!
+Our associates’ fees are often less than half of those charged by banks, so the savings on a typical homeowners estate may be only enough to buy a nice secondhand car rather than a new one!

 Banks and solicitors overcharge for probate says Telegraph

 Economical probate fees.